sidecartridge/sidecart-site-dev-docs/hardware_interface.md

 - GP27: !READ - output
 - GP28: !WRITE - output

-As a rule of thumb it is not a good idea to change the direction of the GPIOs.
-The GP6 to GP21 changing direction every 250ms to read the address bus and write the data bus was the best solution to solve the mismatch of the size of the buses between the RP2040 and the Atari ST cartridge port as we will see in the next section.
+As a prudent guideline, altering the direction of the GPIOs is typically discouraged unless executed with impeccable timing.
+The modulated directional change of GP6 to GP21 every 250ms—implemented to read the address bus and write the data bus—emerges as an optimal solution, adeptly navigating the discrepancy in bus sizes between the RP2040 and the Atari ST cartridge port, as will be explored in the ensuing section.

 ## Building a Pure time multiplexing on a multiplexed bus with the RP2040